Product Support & Resources

 Why Battery-Powered Alarms Are Ideal for Rentals

 Battery-powered natural gas alarms are often the best option for apartments and rentals.
-Because they do not rely on electrical outlets or hardwiring, they allow for proper high-wall placement and simple installation without structural modifications.
+Since they do not rely on electrical outlets or hardwiring, they allow for proper high-wall placement and simple installation without structural modifications.

 Modern battery-powered alarms with sealed 10-year batteries provide continuous protection, even during power outages, and reduce ongoing maintenance for both landlords and tenants.

-If a natural gas alarm activates, occupants should immediately evacuate the unit, avoid using electrical switches or open flames, and contact emergency services or the gas utility provider.
+If a natural gas alarm activates, occupants should immediately evacuate the unit, avoid using electrical switches or open flames, and contact emergency services or the natural gas utility provider.
 Tenants should also notify property management as soon as it is safe to do so.

 The Bottom Line